 It is when psychology steps into play.
 And one of the important aspects of the psychology of tennis is choking under pressure.

-I consider choking to make mistakes in simple situations when actually you shouldn’t.
-There was no obvious reason for that.
+Choking in sports is making mistakes in simple situations when, actually ,you shouldn’t.
+There are no obvious reasons for that.

 Sometimes this phenomenon is called paradoxical mistakes.
 Although it so widespread in sport and other human activities that there is nothing unusual in it.

 In tennis choking even has a special name—”unforced errors“